dzhan008/sdhacks2016/README.md

 4. Enter a channel name with #username.
 This channel name should match your twitch bot account.
 5. Join that channel to begin typing commands and comments under that channel.

+##To make a contest
+Make sure you have a list of topics inside the topics.txt file.
+Make sure you start from the first line and make a new topic per new line.
+Once you have done so, you need to create the topic list for the bot to use.
+To do this, type

+!createtopiclist

+This will create the topics from the text file.
+Now, you must select a topic by using either !selecttopic or !selectrandomtopic.
+You can use !listtopics to list the current topics loaded.

+After selecting a topic, you should select a time.
+Use !timerset to set the time in seconds.
+Once you have both a topic and time set, you are able to start the contest by using !startcontest.

 #Commands

 ###Contest